Most estate disputes don’t actually start as “disputes.”

 - Family members disagree about how estate documents are being interpreted

-- A trustee or executor’s actions are being questioned, but not accused of serious misconduct
+- A trustee or executor’s actions are being questioned but do not involve serious misconduct

 - Someone feels left out, unheard, or surprised by how decisions are being made

-- Communication has broken down, but people are still willing to talk
+- Communication has broken down, but participants are still willing to engage

-- Privacy matters, and keeping the dispute out of court is a priority
+- Privacy is important, and keeping the dispute out of court is a priority

-- Everyone involved is willing to participate and listen in good faith
+- All parties are willing to participate and act in good faith

-Estate mediation may be less effective when there are allegations of abuse, intentional wrongdoing, or situations that require immediate court intervention.
+Estate mediation may be less effective when there are allegations of abuse, intentional wrongdoing, or situations requiring immediate court intervention.

 Is Mediation the Right Next Step for Your Family?